-Overall, this solution improves the visibility and findability of state-of-the-art tools and data that can support the digitalisation 430 process towards innovative solutions.
-Data is housed at the premises of the owners who are responsible for protecting the data and can then make it available to approved users.
-In 2021, the EU H2020 Coordination action project FarmConners allocated funding to translate Sharewind.eu into a next generation, truly FAIR Share-Wind.net catalogue resource by adopting the GO FAIR foundation FAIRification principles: the most important is to make metadata understandable for both humans and machines by assigning Digital Object Identifiers (DOIs) to data and Persistent URL (PURLs) to standardized community metadata and controlled vocabularies.
-The ShareWind/Share-Wind prototype family has been tested by different communities including the New European Wind Atlas (NEWA), FarmConners, and IEA Wind Task 41.
+Overall, this solution improves the visibility and findability of state-of-the-art tools and data that can support the digitalisation process towards innovative solutions.
+Data are housed at the premises of the owners who are responsible for protecting the data and can then make them available to approved users.
+In 2021, the EU H2020 coordination action project FarmConners allocated funding to translate ShareWind into a next generation, truly FAIR Share-Wind.net catalogue resource by adopting the GO FAIR foundation FAIRification principles: the most important is to make metadata understandable for both humans and machines by assigning digital object identifiers (DOIs) to data and persistent URLs (PURLs) to standardised community metadata and controlled vocabularies.
+The ShareWind and Share-Wind prototype family has been tested by different communities including the New European Wind Atlas (NEWA), FarmConners, and IEA Wind Task 41.

 Several other platforms exist to share wind energy data with the wider scientific community.
-Zenodo.org is an often-used platform where some wind energy-related communities have started to build up data collections on them.
-These platforms are not automatically FAIR as datasets can be tagged using owner-chosen keywords and some effort is often required to add FAIR

-440 domain metadata and controlled vocabularies/taxonomies.
+Zenodo.org is an oftenused platform in which some wind-energy-related communities have started to build up data collections.
+These platforms are not automatically FAIR as datasets can be tagged using owner-chosen keywords, and some effort is often required to add FAIR domain metadata and controlled vocabularies and/or taxonomies.

-The wind energy industry is also starting to make data available; the Danish energy company Ørsted has provided access to data from several sites since 2018, and in 2021, SGRE announced a data portal that can be used by industry and researchers.
-These few initiatives highlight (by comparison) that most energy-sector data is closed data and cannot be accessed.
+The wind energy industry is also starting to make data available; the Danish energy company Ørsted has provided access to data from several sites since 2018, and in 2021, SGRE (Siemens Gamesa Renewable Energy) announced a data portal that can be used by industry and researchers.
+These few initiatives highlight (by comparison) that most energy-sector data are closed data and cannot be accessed.
 In 2022, IEA Wind Task 43 made a concerted effort of compiling a catalogue of 38 open data sources related to the wind energy sector (IEA Wind Task 43, 2022a).

 A significant challenge to data sharing outside organisations comes from the need to agree on the terms of use for the data.
 This is usually done through licenses.
-But there are many potential licenses that can be chosen; as an example, the zenodo.org data repository allows users to license data under one of over 500 pre-existing licenses (zenodo.org, 2023), or to add their own.
-The need for data providers to choose a license and for data consumers to understand the license, costs time and requires

-450 specialist support.
-Licensing can therefore be expensive and slow, and so may act as a barrier to sharing by organisations.
-Some solutions to this challenge that are being worked on to the knowledge of the authors include:
+But there are many potential licenses that can be chosen; as an example, the zenodo.org data repository allows users to license data under one of over 500 pre-existing licenses (zenodo.org, 2023) or to add their own.
+The need for data providers to choose a license and for data consumers to understand the license costs time and requires specialist support.
+Licensing can therefore be expensive and slow and so may act as a barrier to sharing by organisations.
+Some solutions to this challenge that are being worked on to the knowledge of the authors include the following:

-- Digital Rights Management (DRM) solutions, which aim to control the use, modification, and distribution of copyrighted information. - Data licensing, whereby asset owners and operators generate extra royalty income at no extra cost by providing data platform operators the opportunity to monetise the sales and market intelligence value of their data on their behalf, for example. - Pre-emptive licensing has been used by The Open Energy initiative.
-Participants in the initiative were required to agree to a common license to be able to participate. - Data leasing, in which access is granted to data through an API where all the data analysis scripts are monitored.
+- digital rights management (DRM) solutions, which aim to control the use, modification, and distribution of copyrighted information; - data licensing, whereby asset owners and operators generate extra royalty income at no extra cost by providing data platform operators the opportunity to monetise the sales and market intelligence value of their data on their behalf, for example; - pre-emptive licensing, which has been used by the Open Energy initiative (participants in the initiative were required to agree to a common license to be able to participate); - data leasing, in which access is granted to data through an application programming interface (API) where all the data analysis scripts are monitored; - encrypted analysis, in which algorithms are delivered to the data rather than the other way round; - federated analytics and differential privacy machine learning techniques, where data are virtually aggregated, allowing organisations to anonymously pool their data.

-- Encrypted analysis, in which algorithms are delivered to the data rather than the other way round. - Federated analytics and differential privacy machine learning techniques, where data is virtually aggregated, allowing organisations to anonymously pool their data.
-While these techniques offer great opportunity to bypass concerns around proprietary data sharing there can be a trade off between privacy and data accuracy which needs further exploration.
+While these techniques offer great opportunity to bypass concerns around proprietary data sharing, there can be a tradeoff between privacy and data accuracy, which needs further exploration.